SD › Best Time to Visit Maui

-Maui Matusuri: Experience Japan in Hawaii when part of the University of Hawaii Maui campus is transformed into a Japanese village.
+- Maui Matsuri: Experience Japan in Hawaii when part of the University of Hawaii’s Maui campus is transformed into a Japanese village.

 Maui in June

-Kapalua Food and Wine Festival: A benefit for the Culinary Arts Program at Maui College, this event brings top chefs and epicures together to taste the results of Maui’s agricultural abundance.
+- Kapalua Food and Wine Festival: This benefit event for the Culinary Arts Program at Maui College brings top chefs and epicures together to taste the results of Maui’s agricultural abundance.

 Maui in July

-July 4, Independence Day: The Lahaina Town Action Committee hosts this spectacle shooting off a massive fireworks show from an offshore barge.
+- July 4, Independence Day: The Lahaina Town Action Committee hosts this spectacle, shooting off a massive fireworks show from an offshore barge.
 Head to Front Street to find a good viewing spot.
-The show starts around 8:00 pm.
-Heads up, this is a state holiday and banks, transit, and other services may be on a holiday schedule.
+The show starts around 8 pm.
+Heads up: this is a state holiday and banks, transit, and other services may be on a holiday schedule.
 Plan ahead.

 Maui in August

-Obon Festivals: There are four different Buddhist temples on the island and they take turns hosting an Obon Festival each weekend of August.
-This traditional Japanese event pays respect to family ancestors with music and dance.
+- Obon Festivals: There are 4 different Buddhist temples on the island and they take turns hosting an Obon Festival each weekend of August.
+This traditional Japanese event pays respect to ancestors with music and dance.
 The costumes are spectacular.